CQuIC/summer17-computing-workshop/Automation/notes.md

 Before we starting writing the `Makefile`, we should understand the dependencies in our computation.
-Each step of the computation depends one or more other steps.
+Each step of the computation depends one or more other stpdf.
 Let us try to understand the dependencies of each step of computation on others.

 We need to run the simulation, before we perform the statistics.
 We need to perform statistics, before we can prepare graphics.
-Before writing the Makefile, let us draw a dependency flow chart showing the different steps in the computation and their dependencies.
+Before writing the Makefile, let us draw a dependency flow chart showing the different stpdf in the computation and their dependencies.

 Each step is called a target, and everything it depends on it called a dependency.
 Write your target, followed by a `:` , then list its